Indian Machine Tool Manufacturers' Association: Secretariat

 In its early days the association operated from Bombay.
 In 1965 IMTMA moved into its own premises in Rampart Row.
 In 1991 the association shifted from Bombay to Delhi.
 IMTMA office in Bangalore came into existence two years later in 1993.
 With nearly 50% of the machine tool companies being based in Bangalore besides a large concentration of manufacturers in prominent industry sectors such as aerospace, defence, etc. also in the city, IMTMA felt the need of setting up a Centre of Excellence to cater requirements of the industries based in the region and also the need to have a world class exhibition infrastructure.
 With those thoughts BIEC was constituted.
 This eventually became the head office of IMTMA and the Gurgaon office becoming the regional office in north.

 IMTEX

-Enamoured by the success of the International Machine Tool Exhibition in Hannover, members of IMTMA felt the need to hold similar fairs in India.
-The wheel was thereafter set in motion with the first machine tool exhibition in Bombay.
-The first “All India Machine Tool Exhibition” was held in 1969 in the premises Godrej & Boyce Manufacturing Company Private Limited in Vikhroli, Mumbai, over 7,000 square metres.
-Initially christened as the “All India Machine Tool Exhibition”, this later became “IMTEX”.
+The first "All India Machine Tool Exhibition" was held in 1969 in the premises Godrej & Boyce Manufacturing Company Private Limited in Vikhroli, Mumbai, over 7,000 square metres.
+Initially christened as the "All India Machine Tool Exhibition", this later became "IMTEX".
 Bombay continued to host IMTEX for the next two decades until 1989.
 In 1992, IMTEX moved from Bombay to New Delhi and was held in Pragati Maidan with participation from over 600 companies.
 IMTEX and concurrent Tooltech exhibition was held in Bangalore for the first time in 2007, when IMTMA constructed a new venue called the Bangalore International Exhibition Centre (BIEC).
 IMTMA continues to host the IMTEX (metal cutting) every odd year and IMTEX FORMING (metal forming) every even year at BIEC.